andreaskaris/blog/docs/coding/server-side-apply.md

 Instead of checking if an object exists and then choosing between Create or Update operations, controllers can use the Patch method with `client.Apply` for all cases.

-This approach works particularly well for constructive controllers that want to declare the desired state of resources.
+This approach works particularly well for reconstructive controllers that want to declare the desired state of resources.
 The controller builds the complete object definition and lets the Kubernetes API server handle the differences.
 Field management ensures that conflicts are detected and ownership is tracked properly.